 The Scholarship of Teaching and Learning (SoTL) involves asking questions about student learning and teaching activities; answering those questions by assessing student learning and effectiveness of teaching strategies; and publicly sharing results of this inquiry in a setting that invites peer review.

 - Implementation of a new teaching strategy and documenting its effectiveness;

 - Documentation of development and implementation of an interdisciplinary teaching approach;

 - Research on teacher performance, e.g. research on the effect of videotaping on teacher performance;

 - Evaluation of the effectiveness of a new teaching approach in a course or curriculum, e.g. evaluation of the use of collaborative writing in a composition course;

 - Research on effectiveness of integrating service learning or technology into a course.

-An Award ceremony is held during the fall semester; recipient(s) receive their award at that time, as well as present briefly on the award-winning research.
+An Award ceremony is held during the fall semester as the culmination of the annual Scholarship of Teaching and Learning Symposium; recipient(s) receive their award at that time, as well as present briefly on the award-winning research.

 Previous Award Winners

 2008 - Mary Rose Grant, Michael Goldwasser, David Letscher